 Iniesta’s shielding skills: Here’s Barcelona’s Andres Iniesta showing you how to keep possession of the ball.
 This is shielding.
 This is ball retention.
 Iniesta can cut and turn and spin away from defenders and always has his body between the ball and the defender.

 And young soccer players who think they’re not big enough or strong enough to play soccer at a high level.
 Here’s Iniesta, a small and skinny player who never loses the ball.
 It also shows the faith his teammates have in him.
 They give him the ball when he’s under pressure cause they know he won’t lose it.
 And Iniesta seeks out the ball when he’s got someone on his back.
-He always wants the ball.
+He always wants the soccer ball.
 That’s what makes a great soccer player.